rameshkrishna66/python-for-data-analysis-and-data-visualization-/README.md

 # Learning-Python-for-Data-Analysis-and-Visualization
 Udemy course by Jose Portilla.
 You can find this wonderful course [here](https://www.udemy.com/learning-python-for-data-analysis-and-visualization/learn/v4/overview)
+I have taken this course for learning python for data analysis and data visualization:
+I made a notes from this course.
 This course is intended to learn Python and how to use it to analyse, visualise and present data.
 Topics covered are;
 * Data manipulation with Numpy and Pandas